mckinsey/vizro/vizro-core/docs/pages/user-guides/table.md

 #### Numbers

 One of the most common tasks when working with tables is to format the columns so that displayed numbers are more readable.
-To do this, you can use the native functionality of [Value Formatters](https://dash.plotly.com/dash-ag-grid/value-formatters) or the Vizro pre-defined [Custom Cell Data Types](https://dash.plotly.com/dash-ag-grid/cell-data-types#providing-custom-cell-data-types) as shown below.
+To do this, you can use the native functionality of [value formatters](https://dash.plotly.com/dash-ag-grid/value-formatters) or the Vizro pre-defined [custom cell data types](https://dash.plotly.com/dash-ag-grid/cell-data-types#providing-custom-cell-data-types) as shown below.

 The available custom cell types for Vizro are `dollar`, `euro`, `percentage` and `numeric`.